© José Crespo

 The Pic Chaussy peak at 2351m is one of the most treasured summits in the Vaudoise Alps.
 It’s 360° panorama provides the most incredible views.
 This ascent is also one of the more popular as much for its easy access as for its route which takes you to Lake Lioson and the Small Lakes.

 Setting off, from the corner of the Tourist Office building in the centre of Les Mosses, take the trail which climbs through the fields.
 When you get to the first junction (road), take a left and follow the road.
 At the end of the flat part, the road bends to the right.

 Follow it until you get to the second junction.
 Continue straight on passing by the Pully holiday camp to your left.
 Follow the road straight ahead.
 You will come to the Lower Lioson alpine farm.
-If you are a morning person, you may even be able to help in the cheesemaking (from 9h15 to 10h15).
+If you are a morning person, you may even be able to help in the cheesemaking (from 9.30 am to 10h30 am).
 Follow the path which starts to climb for the next 5 minutes.

 When you get to the parking area, take a left and continue to climb to the lake which you will reach some 40 minutes later.
 Lake Lioson restaurant and its wonderful terrace provide a perfect excuse for your first rest stop.